django-cms/djangocms-frontend/docs/source/tutorial/index.rst

    added to your project's ``INSTALLED_APPS``.

-2. **Template Components** – The easiest approach creating or porting your own **custom frontend components**, allowing you define components by their HTML templates.
+2. **Template Components** – The easiest approach creating or porting your own custom components, allowing you to define them by their **HTML templates, without any code**.
 Special ``djangocms-frontend`` tags are used to provide the additional declarative information needed.
 This is the fastest approach to create ``djangocms-frontend`` components.
    Template-based (or auto) components are auto-detected.